This section explains the basics of writing and

 Mixed-Length Sentences" in "Editing.")

 to Start First Drafts.")

-intelligently unless you have your own supports to help back up what
+without some kind of proof: you need your own supports to help back up

 Write for your audience: